pongpatapee/NSTDA-Internship/README.md

 # NSTDA-Internship

-Summer 2021 Internship at NSTDA in Thailand
+Summer 2021 Internship at National Science and Technology Development Agency (NSTDA) in Thailand

 ## Project: Smell classification using SciKitLearn in Python
+- Researched on Detecting COVID-19 through exhaled breath
-- Used an electronic nose to collect data of gaseous compound
+- Used an electronic nose to collect data of gaseous compounds smell data
-- Use data to classify different smells (i.e. different types of soaps)
+- Trained and analyzed a model to perform classification on the smell data collected using SKlearn
+- Built a GUI with tkinter in Python to simplify the training and testing process